2 External Flow

 - The drag coefficient of a long rectangular rod can be reduced almost by half from 2.2 to 1.2 by rounding the corners.

-::: detail Quiz: For a car moving on a flat road at high speed (60mph) the power developed by the engine to overcome aerodynamic drag is Proportional the vehicle speed cubed, ie.
+Quiz[core]: For a car moving on a flat road at high speed (60mph) the power developed by the engine to overcome aerodynamic drag is

 Example: Effect of Frontal Area on Fuel Efficiency of a Car